When you sign in to Tableau Server or Tableau Cloud, the first page you see looks similar to the following example.

 An Ask Data lens provides a curated subset of data from a data source, making it easier for you to find relevant answers to your questions.
 For more information, see Create Lenses that Focus Ask Data for Specific Audiences.

 A data role page shows custom data roles published to your site or server.
-You can create custom data roles in Tableau Prep Builder using the field values in your data set and publish them to Tableau Server or Tableau Online to share with others.
+You can create custom data roles in Tableau Prep Builder using the field values in your data set and publish them to Tableau Server or Tableau Cloud to share with others.
 You can use data roles to validate field values when cleaning your data.

 For more information about creating and using data roles to clean data, see Use Data Roles to Validate Your Data(Link opens in a new window) in the Tableau Prep online help.